nus-cs2103/website-base/admin/faq-fragment.md

 First, check which OS it is failing in.
 Some behaviors can be OS-dependent.
 For example, file paths are case-insensitive in Windows but not in Unix/Mac.

-Second, note that PR CI merges does a temporary merge of `master` branch to the PR branch before running tests, to verify if the checks will pass _after_ you merge this PR.
-So, if the master branch has progressed after you started your PR branch, those new commits can affect the CI result.
-The remedy is to pull the master branch to your repo, merge it to your PR branch, and run tests again (which should fail as well, but you can now find the reason for the failure and fix it).
+Second, note that PR CI does a temporary merge of `master` branch to the PR branch before running tests, to verify if the checks will pass _after_ you merge this PR.
+So, if the `master` branch has progressed after you started your PR branch, those new commits can affect the CI result.
+The remedy is to pull the `master` branch to your repo, merge it to your PR branch, and run tests again (which should fail as well, but you can now find the reason for the failure and fix it).
 </div>

 <div id="faq-tpPrPassCiButFailedAfterMerging-Q">PR passed CI before merging, but fails CI after merging.
 How come?</div>